-In addition, responsible staff will ensure that suitable arrangements are in place for the storage, cleaning and replacement of PPE.
+In addition, responsible staff will ensure that suitable arrangements are in place for the storage, cleaning, disposal and replacement of PPE.
 (Replacement PPE must be always readily available).

-18) Display Screen Equipment
+19) Display Screen Equipment

-The School acknowledges that health and safety hazards may arise from the use of display screen equipment (DSE).
+The School acknowledges that health and safety hazards (such as repetitive strain or musculoskeletal injuries) may arise from the use of display screen equipment (DSE).
 It is the intention of the school to ensure that any risks are removed or reduced to a minimum.